kenyoni-software/godot-addons/doc/docs/addons/hide_private_properties.md

 This plugin will hide exported private properties in the inspector for instantiated child scenes.

+!!! note

+    You do not need to add this plugin to your credits as it is used only inside the editor and not in the final product.
+You can still do it if you want to.

 ## Compatibility

 | Godot | Version  |